Faculty

 We treasure their knowledge, experience and dedication.

-Too active to sit around and wait, Annie has an innate need to learn and create new paths.
+Defined by her philosophy of "leadership without ego," Ana Elisa (or Annie as she is known) is deeply committed to the Roanoke Valley.
+Her dedication to education is a lifelong pursuit, rooted in decades of experience, in both business and backstage.
+Her experience brings another approach to how performing arts can help the community at large without having to focus on a single name or person but putting collaboration in the center of the equation for the sake of the next generation.
+Annie has an innate need to learn and create new paths.
 Her experience with GE, while obtaining her Bachelor's degree in Communication at Universidad Iberoamericana, taught her a great deal about best practices.
 She later had the opportunity to become the General Manager of a Non-Profit Pre-professional Theatre Company and toured to the New York Musical Festival as well as overseas to the World Fair in Shanghai and the Daegu Musical Festival in South Korea.
 She collaborated with branding firms and several companies that allowed her to use her skills as a visual communicator for companies of all scales.
 Annie simultaneously built her own design business and learned the ropes of her family's Real Estate Business in Mexico.
 Star City School of Ballet brings together her leadership skills, marketing and branding experience with her love for the performing arts.

 William Smith